Recent Blog Articles

 Another approach is to simply limit your portions, which automatically has the effect of limiting calories.
 Standard servings are generally much smaller than those dished out in restaurants or even what you're used to at home.

-At the start of your healthy eating journey, it's important to learn to measure servings for your food diary.
+Measuring servings can also help you keep portions in check.
 However, unless you're paying attention, your portions may creep up over time.
 After a month or so, measure your food again as a refresher course on standard serving sizes and to make sure you're staying on track.
 Note that there is no need to reduce your vegetable portions.

 To learn how to create week-by-week action plans, and to get our weight control tips and recipes, buy the 6-Week Plan for Healthy Eating, a Special Health Report from Harvard Medical School.